fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Fixed a bug that broke password recovery due to the new system from WP 2.8.4

 = 3.3 =
 * Fixed a bug that disabled error display when GET variable 'loggedout' was set
 * Added template tag access